Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 About Elias

 I love all this new technology.
 It is great to see my grandchildren.
-It takes me a bit to find all the controls and sometimes they are a bit on the small side, but I get there in the end
+It takes me a bit to find all the controls and sometimes they are a bit on the small side, but I get there in the end.

-Elias has low vision, hand tremor and short term memory loss.
+Elias is hard of hearing and has low vision, hand tremor, and short term memory loss.
 Elias had a long and successful career as an architect.
 He delayed retirement until he was in his 70’s because as the senior architect in his firm, he was often sought after to mentor the new hires and guest lecture at local universities.
 Elias has macular degeneration that blurs his vision and makes reading more difficult.
 Over time, the demands of the close-up work necessary to render architectural drawings strained his eyes to the point that he could only work a couple of hours at a time.
 He finally had to stop work when he developed a mild hand tremor and found it too difficult to maintain the precision required for his work.

 Currently, at age 85, Elias’s family has started to notice some short term memory loss.
 Even so, Elias maintains an active interest in the history of architecture and is part of a small group of people who share his passion and write about it online.
 His blog has an active following and helps ensure he is still able to contribute to the field.

 Like many older people, Elias has difficulty reading small text.
 He subscribes to an online rather than physical version of the newspaper because he is able to increase the size of the text, making it easier to read.
-On some sites this does not work as well because either the text gets cut off or the larger text doesn’t flow to the next line and he has to scroll horizontally off screen.
+However, on some sites this does not work as well because either the text gets cut off or the larger text doesn’t flow to the next line and he has to scroll horizontally off screen.
 His tremor makes it difficult to scroll across in a straight line.
 While this is easier than managing the large pages of a print newspaper, the best instance is when the text resizes and reflows properly.

 Barrier examples